 MPLS-TP reuses and supports the addressing mechanisms supported by MPLS.
+The MPLS-TP Identifiers document, see [TP-IDENTIFIERS], provides additional context on how IP addresses are used within MPLS-TP.
 MPLS, and consequently, MPLS-TP uses the IPv4 and IPv6 address families to identify MPLS-TP nodes by default for network management and signaling purposes.
-The control, management and data planes used in an MPLS-TP network may be completely separated or combined at the discretion of an MPLS-TP operator and based on the equipment capabilities of a vendor.
+The address spaces and neighbor adjacencies in the control, management and data planes used in an MPLS-TP network may be completely separated or combined at the discretion of an MPLS-TP operator and based on the equipment capabilities of a vendor.
 The separation of the control and management planes from the data plane allows each plane to be independently addressable.
 Each plane may use addresses that are not mutually reachable, e.g., it is likely that the data plane will not be able to reach an address from the management or control planes and vice versa.
 Each plane may also use a different address family.
 It is even possible to reuse addresses in each plane, but this is not recommended as it may lead to operational confusion.
+As previously mentioned, the G-ACh mechanism defined in [RFC5586] is expected to be used extensively in MPLS-TP networks to support the MPLS-TP control (and management) planes.